 Yet the very success of his defense of Hinduism would prevent the completion of his twofold program.
 He would not be able to reform Hinduism.
-He could hardly purify his religious practices of his own fellow monks, gurubhais of Shri Râmakrishna.
-His legend as a warrior for Hinduism became so great that he could not control it when he wanted to begin reforming specific practices of Hinduism.
+He could hardly purify the religious practices of his own fellow monks, gurubhais of Shri Ramakrishna.
+His legend as a warrior for Hinduism became so great that he could not control it when he wanted to begin reform of Hinduism.
 It controlled him.
 He could not be a reformer in India.
-Even his order, the Ramakrishna Order and Mission, would misunderstand its dual role to preserve the best and reform the rest, opting to become the example par excellence of Hinduism.
+Even his order, the Ramakrishna Order and Mission, would misunderstand its dual role to preserve the best and reform the rest, opting instead to become the example par excellence of Hinduism.

 IV.
-Vivekânanda's Mission of Preservation and Reform
+Vivekananda's Mission of Preservation and Reform

-The message that Vivekânanda began to articulate was so complex that it both contributed to the legends produced by its hearers and to religious misunderstandings.
-This judgment comes from hindsight and must be tempered with an equal comparison to his times.
+The message that Vivekananda came to articulate was so complex that it both contributed to the legends produced by its hearers and to religious misunderstanding.
+This judgement comes from hindsight and must be tempered with an equal comparison to his times.
 There is an element in his message that is exceptional and must be rediscovered and understood.

-Vivekânanda's twofold mission as preserver and reformer of Hinduism was articulated according to his ideas about his Western and Indian audiences and a complex heuristic which led him to teach persons according to their spiritual level.
-(This is summarized in Appendix B) Contextualization requires knowing all of these--plus precise terminology used both for defense and for criticism.
+Vivekananda's twofold mission as preserver and reformer of Hinduism was articulated according to his ideas about his Western and Indian audiences and a complex heuristic which led him to teach persons according to their spiritual level.
+This is summarized in Appendix C.